-There were several credits from rural banks in the Offinso municipality.
+There are several of credits from rural banks in the Offinso municipality.
 The researchers aimed to find the largest categories of borrowers in the municipality.

 We found out that the borrowers were Farmers, Corporate bodies, Petty traders, Public servants and Medium and Large trading enterprises.